KhanMarauder/CellularClusters/README.md

 # **Overview**

-To modify the cellular stuff, modify **gpu-code/particle.cl**.
+To modify the cellular logic and weights, modify **gpu-code/particle.cl**.
 This is the file that contains the code that runs on the CPU/GPU in parallel.

 ***